elasticio/salesforce-component-v2/README.md

 ### Raw Request

+This function executes a custom REST API call request.
+By default, the service called is `/services/data`, which encompasses most of the services provided by Salesforce.
+Alternatively, you can call any other services, such as `/services/apexrest`, by specifying the full URL instead of a relative one.

 #### Input Metadata
 * HTTP Verb - Allowed values GET, POST, PUT, PATCH, DELETE, HEAD, Required.
 HTTP verb to use in the request.
+  * To call services based on the `/services/data` endpoint, you can utilize a relative path, for instance, `query/?q=SELECT+Id,Name+FROM+Account`.
+This automatically constructs the URL as follows: `https://{your_instance}.salesforce.com/services/data/{SALESFORCE_API_VERSION}/query/?q=SELECT+Id,Name+FROM+Account`
+  * For calling other services like `/services/apexrest`, provide **the full URL**, such as `https://{your_instance}.salesforce.com/services/apexrest/myApexClass`
 * Path - String, Required.
 Use a relative path to make a request (for a list of all types of objects - `sobjects`, e.g., to list the type of objects Account - `sobjects/account`).
 Since Salesforce sends the endpoint that must be called dynamically, there is no need to enter the base URL like this - `https://{INSTANCE_NAME}.salesforce.com/services/data/v{SALESFORCE_API_VERSION}/sobjects/{SALESFORCE_OBJECT}`.
 Instead, you should use a relative path - `sobjects/{SALESFORCE_OBJECT}`.
 * Request Body - Object, Optional.
 Body to attach to the HTTP Request